ryouze/ryouze.github.io/content/posts/vroom.md

 ### AI Behavior

-The AI system was probably the most complex part to get working well.
+The AI system was one of the most complex parts.

 While building the track, the system also creates waypoints for the AI to follow.
 Each tile gets a waypoint at its center, and the system marks them as either straight sections or corners based on the tile type.
 After the track is built, the waypoints get reordered to start from the finish line so the AI cars can follow them in the right racing order.